SciML/MethodOfLines.jl/docs/src/solutions.md

 solv = sol[v(t, x, y)]
 ```
 Note that the result in this case will be a 3D Array, dimensions matching the order that they appear
-in the arguent signature of the variable.
+in the argument signature of the variable.
 The time variable must appear either first or last in the
 arguments, or an error will be thrown.

 ## Grid Retrieval